-Antiseptic products can be contaminated, study saysDecember 6th, 2012 by Serena Gordon, Healthday Reporter in Medications /
+Antiseptic products can be contaminated, study saysDecember 6, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Medications

 (HealthDay)—Antiseptics are meant to keep bacteria and other pathogens from entering the body through breaks in the skin, but sometimes these products can be contaminated with the very organisms they're supposed to guard against, new research shows.